Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Introduction

 \section{Introduction}

-Recent advancements in large language models (LLMs) have demonstrated superior performance in various text-centric tasks such as problem solving, translation, and summarization~\cite{achiam2023gpt, brown2020language, liu2023summary, thoppilan2022lamda, wei2021finetuned, wei2022chain, zhao2023survey}.
-Building on these successes in text processing, LLMs have evolved to handle additional modalities, including images~\cite{alayrac2022flamingo, chen2023shikra, dai2023instructblip, huang2023language, li2023blip, iu2023visual, yu2024rlhf, zhang2023llama, zhu2023minigpt}, videos~\cite{lin2023video, maaz2023video}, and audio~\cite{huang2024audiogpt, rubenstein2023audiopalm, tang2023salmonn}, giving rise to multimodal LLMs (MLLMs).
-These models process diverse modalities through separate encoders and integrate their outputs within a language model decoder, achieving remarkable performance across a wide range of tasks.
-Among these, audio-visual LLMs (AV-LLMs) are particularly notable for their ability to jointly integrate visual and auditory information, enabling more sophisticated reasoning and closer alignment with human multimodal understanding~\cite{cheng2024videollama, sun2024video, zhang2023video}.
+Recent advancements in large language models (LLMs) have demonstrated superior performance in various text-centric tasks such as problem solving, translation, and summarization~\citep{achiam2023gpt, brown2020language, liu2023summary, thoppilan2022lamda, wei2021finetuned, wei2022chain, zhao2023survey}.
+Building on these successes in text processing, LLMs have evolved to handle additional modalities, including images~\citep{alayrac2022flamingo, chen2023shikra, dai2023instructblip, huang2023language, li2023blip, iu2023visual, yu2024rlhf, zhang2023llama, zhu2023minigpt}, videos~\citep{lin2023video, maaz2023video}, and audio~\citep{huang2024audiogpt, rubenstein2023audiopalm, tang2023salmonn}, giving rise to multimodal LLMs (MLLMs).
+These models process diverse modalities through separate encoders and integrate their outputs within a decoder language model, achieving remarkable performance across a wide range of tasks.
+Among these, audio-visual LLMs (AV-LLMs) are particularly notable for their ability to jointly integrate visual and auditory information, supporting more sophisticated reasoning and achieving closer alignment with human multimodal perception~\citep{cheng2024videollama, sun2024video, zhang2023video, xu2025qwen2}.